hazelcast/hazelcast-simulator/README.md

 https://oss.sonatype.org/content/repositories/snapshots/com/hazelcast/stabilizer/hazelcast-stabilizer-dist/0.3-SNAPSHOT/
 ```

-Unzip or untar these projects to e.g. the home directory.
+Download and unpack the tar.gz or zip file to e.g. the home directory.

 add to ~/.bashr: